Dodecahedrane/DevOpsNotes/Cloud/Linux/File Ownership and Permissions.md

 ### Explain all parts of: `-rwxr-xr-- 1 tcboony staff 123 Nov 25 18:36 keeprunning.sh`

 1. `-rwxr-xr--`: This part describes the permissions of the file.
 It consists of ten characters, which are divided into four sections:
     - The first character indicates the type of the file or directory.
-In this case, it's a regular file because it starts with a hyphen (`-`).
+In this case, it's a regular file because it starts with a hyphen (`-`). `d` is for directory.
     - The next three characters (`rwx`) represent the permissions for the owner (`tcboony`). `r` indicates read permission, `w` indicates write permission, and `x` indicates execute permission.
 In this case, the owner has read (`r`), write (`w`), and execute (`x`) permissions.
     - The next three characters (`r-x`) represent the permissions for the group (`staff`).
 In this case, the group has read (`r`) and execute (`x`) permissions, but does not have write permission (`-`).
     - The last three characters (`r--`) represent the permissions for others (users not in the owner's group).
 In this case, others have only read (`r`) permission, but do not have write or execute permissions (`--`).